Timing Attack

 T

-from the real device with a full correct keyd
+from the real device which used the full correct keyd

 .T'

-from the emulator.
-This is partial as it only includes the execution time of the already disclosed bits plus the new bit we’re trying to reveal.
+from the emulator which includes the execution time of the already disclosed bits plus the new bit we’re trying to reveal.

 This is the difference of two aleatory variables, we compute the variance of the difference of the times: